 This research by Professor Taylor confirms his Twin Cycle Hypothesis — that Type 2 diabetes is caused by excess fat actually within both the liver and pancreas, and especially that this process is reversible.

 This latest paper builds on previous Newcastle studies supported by Diabetes UK showing exactly why Type 2 diabetes can be reversed back to normal glucose control.
 Those studies led to the large DiRECT trial which showed that Primary Care staff can achieve remission of Type 2 diabetes by using a low-calorie diet with support to maintain the weight loss.

 A quarter of participants achieved a staggering 15 kg or more weight loss, and of these, almost nine out of 10 people put their Type 2 diabetes into remission.
 After two years, more than one third of the group had been free of diabetes and off all diabetes medication for at least two years.

-In 2020, this approach to management of short duration Type 2 diabetes is to be piloted in the NHS in up to 5,000 people across England, and a similar program is being rolled out in Scotland.
+In 2020, this approach to the management of short-duration Type 2 diabetes is to be piloted in the NHS in up to 5,000 people across England, and a similar program is being rolled out in Scotland.